Create an Account

 Ilana Kahn

-Ilana joined the Birthways Lactation Team in 2017.
+Ilana joined the Birthways Lactation Team in 2017 and provides lactation consultation in-home and virtually to Northshore Chicago families.
 Ilana’s personal experiences, passion, and training have united her role as an International Board Certified Lactation Consultant (IBCLC).
 She also maintains an active status as a Registered Nurse.
 Ilana looks forward to nurturing new parents and babies in this dynamic relationship and helping each family find what will work best for them.

 Ilana earned a Bachelor of Science in Nursing from the University of Maryland School of Nursing after completing a Bachelor of Science in Biology from Touro College in New York.
 She not only participated in a Community Health Nursing program providing home visits for lower-income pregnant and postpartum women, but she also has clinical experience in Pediatrics and Maternity as part of her education.
 Ilana spent a few years working on the Postpartum Unit at Northwestern Memorial Hospital, regularly supporting 4-5 new couples over the course of a 12-hour shift.
 She provided breastfeeding support, as well as newborn and postpartum wellness education and assessment to these new families.